-Our Advanced LGF analysis indicates a very low Loss Given Failure for senior unsecured creditors, resulting in a two-notch uplift of the relevant ratings, from the bank's a2 Adjusted BCA.
-SEK's junior senior and subordinated (P) ratings are positioned one LGF notch below the bank's Adjusted BCA as per our LGF analysis.
+Our Advanced LGF analysis indicates a very low Loss Given Failure for senior unsecured creditors, resulting in a two-notch uplift of the relevant ratings, from the credit institutions's a2 Adjusted BCA.
+SEK's junior senior and subordinated (P) ratings are positioned one LGF notch below the credit institution's Adjusted BCA as per our LGF analysis.